Welcome to the fourth era of my life, which picks up where the third era ends:

 If you read my first three era posts, you may have concluded that my life has been far from conventional.
 I’ve known since I survived my final suicide attempt that I had a story to share (era 1).
 My discovery of Krishnamurti’s teachings and how that led me to give up nearly everything to pursue a life of purpose solidified this awareness (era 2).
 After working with a mentor for seven years and transforming my life with her wisdom (era 3) followed by the deep personal growth I experienced in era 4, I came to realize that I had more than just an entertaining story to share.

 For a very long time, my greatest desire has been to bring more compassion, love, and light to our world.
-I’ve been inspired by others who do this, and I believe strongly that there can never be too many lightworkers.
-There is a lot of darkness out there, and we need all the help we can get.
+I’ve been inspired by others who do this, and I believe strongly that the only way we’re going to save ourselves as a species is if we elevate our collective consciousness.

 Through meditation, I have unearthed my dharma (my soul’s purpose): to BE love.
-And, I’ve learned that the current expression of my dharma is to serve my global sisterhood through transformative life coaching, sacred sister circling, and being a sacred cacao carrier.
+And, I’ve learned that the current expression of my dharma is to serve my global sisterhood through Wayfinding, sacred circling, and writing.

 Experience, strength, & hope